New Patient Intake Form

 For your convenience, we accept payment from Visa, Mastercard, Interac, Discover and Amex.
 Dental Card, which is our third-party financing, is available for all treatment situations in order to make them affordable.

 The OP 3D is a unit designed for advanced dental imaging needs.
 It is a complete X-ray platform that provides easy-to-use features throughout the entire dental imaging workflow.
 The versatile panoramic, cephalometric and 3D programs offer diagnostic imaging excellence for our patients.

-BRIDGEVIEW DENTAL TEAM!
+MEET OUR BRIDGEVIEW DENTAL TEAM!

 Our clinic is a family-run practice that my partner Dawn and I started, with a vision to provide amazing care to our community.
 Our plan was always for me to provide the clinical dentistry and she would manage everything, from patient care to administrative duties, on time and with relative ease.
 Together we built the practice from the "ground up", only having ourselves and a few family members and friends for patients when first opening back in the fall of 1999.
 It has been a lot of hard work and sacrifice, but now that the practice has grown and developed we are able to see the long-term benefits in our caring, competent staff as well as in our satisfied patients.
 No advertising we could invest in has provided us with new patients, as much as the positive word of mouth our now established patients have provided and we thank them for that.